academe/wp-max-submit-protect/readme.txt

 admin pages (e.g. updating a WooCommerce product with lots of variatrions) this plugin will check that the number of form parameters you are about to submit does not exceed the server limit.
 If it does, then it will inform you and give you the opportunity to postpone the submit while you increase the server settings.
 The link above describes how to set the limits on the server.
-The PHP ini settings that could affect the data in large forms are:

-* max_input_vars
-* suhosin.get.max_vars
-* suhosin.post.max_vars
-* suhosin.request.max_vars

 This plugin has been tested against PHP5.4 but is written to be compatible with PHP5.3.
 The project repository is here: